MicrosoftDocs/fabric-docs/docs/data-science/tutorial-data-science-create-report.md

 ---
-title: Data science tutorial - Visualize predictions with a Power BI report
+title: Tutorial - Visualize predictions with a Power BI report
 description: In this fifth part of the tutorial series, learn how to get set up to create reports and how to create various visuals to analyze data. ms.reviewer: sgilley ms.author: amjafari